 - that if they have interrupted TRIZIVIR for reasons other than symptoms of hypersensitivity (for example, those who have an interruption in drug supply), a serious or fatal hypersensitivity reaction may occur with reintroduction of abacavir.

-- to not restart TRIZIVIR or any other abacavir-containing product without medical consultation and that restarting abacavir needs to be undertaken only if medical care can be readily accessed by the patient or others.
+- to not restart TRIZIVIR or any other abacavir-containing product without medical consultation and only if medical care can be readily accessed by the patient or others.

 Neutropenia and Anemia

-Patients should be informed that the important toxicities associated with zidovudine are neutropenia and/or anemia.
-They should be told of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced HIV-1 disease [see WARNINGS AND PRECAUTIONS].
+Inform patients that the important toxicities associated with zidovudine are neutropenia and/or anemia.
+Inform them of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced HIV-1 disease [see BOXED WARNING, WARNINGS AND PRECAUTIONS].

 Inform patients that some HIV medicines, including TRIZIVIR, can cause a rare, but serious condition called lactic acidosis with liver enlargement (hepatomegaly) [see WARNINGS AND PRECAUTIONS].

-Patients co-infected with HIV-1 and HBV should be informed that deterioration of liver disease has occurred in some cases when treatment with lamivudine was discontinued.
-Patients should be advised to discuss any changes in regimen with their physician [see WARNINGS AND PRECAUTIONS].
+Advise patients co-infected with HIV-1 and HBV that worsening of liver disease has occurred in some cases when treatment with lamivudine was discontinued.
+Advise patients to discuss any changes in regimen with their physician [see WARNINGS AND PRECAUTIONS].

 Redistribution/Accumulation of Body Fat